ryanniemeyer/uriz/README.md

 7. workon uriz
 8. pip install fabric

 Isn't Python packaging great?
+Once you've got those things working it is!
 Hopefully things get much easier in Python 3.3+, but I digress.

-One more thing we need to do before deploying the code is enter your Amazon account's access key/secret so the app can read and write to [DynamoDB](http://aws.amazon.com/dynamodb/).
+One more thing we need to do before deploying the code is enter your Amazon account's access key/secret so the app can read and write to [DynamoDB](http://aws.amazon.com/dynamodb/) via Amazon's APIs.
 You can retrieve your key/secret from your [AWS](http://aws.amazon.com/) account's "Security Credentials" link, which is in the drop down in the upper right of most AWS console pages.
 After locating your key and secret, add a file to your local clone/fork of the uriz project inside of the uriz app named my_aws_settings.py.
 In my_aws_settings.py you'll need to define two variables, which should look something like this:

     AWS_ACCESS_KEY_ID = 'BZEDKIEFHLYIHZDQTQKB'
     AWS_SECRET_ACCESS_KEY = 'FazbumeFuCCA14ED7ahBtd/evqyGSWCtwcugF7vJ'

+(Don't worry, that isn't my actual key/secret and I've added my_aws_settings.py to this project's .gitingore, so it will only be on your local machine, not checked into github.)

 The fabfile will use those variables to write a similar file to your deployed uriz web apps.

-(Don't worry, that isn't my actual key/secret and I've added my_aws_settings.py to this project's .gitingore, so it will only be on your local machine, not checked into github.)

-Alright, now let's setup our new [EC2](http://aws.amazon.com/ec2/) boxes by running the newbox fabric command, passing in your instance's Public DNS address in the -H argument:
+Alright, now let's setup our new [EC2](http://aws.amazon.com/ec2/) boxes by running the newbox fabric command, passing in your instance's Public DNS address in the -H host(s) argument:

     $ workon uriz
     $ cd ~/uriz
     $ fab -H ec2-50-17-41-254.compute-1.amazonaws.com newbox

 This command may take a few minutes to run, most of the time spent updating the OS and installing packages.
-After it's done, let's see if it worked.
+After it's finished we can check if it worked.

 We haven't told the DNS ([Route53](http://aws.amazon.com/route53/)) about this new box yet, but we can hit it directly via the public IP.
 Visit that in your browser, e.g. http://50.17.41.254/ if your instance's Public DNS address was ec2-50-17-41-254.compute-1.amazonaws.com.
 If everything went well you should see a state-of-the-art URL shortener that looks something like this: